rl-institut/oemof-B3-methane/docs/model_pem_electrolyser.rst

 Scope
 =====

-This model was developed to implement a simplified model of a PEM electrolszer for energy system optimization with oemof.solph.
+This model was developed to implement a simplified model of a PEM electrolyser for energy system optimization with oemof.solph.

 Concept
 =======